360 Review Process Guide

 When building out your process, always think about the purpose of the 360 review cycle.

 The true purpose of a 360 review is to give managers and employees a broader number of perspectives on performance.
-Through 360s, you collect a more diverse set of ideas about what employees are doing well and what they can improve on.
+Through 360 reviews, you collect a more diverse set of ideas about what employees are doing well and what they can improve on.
 Leadership, managers and the employees get to see a full picture of performance rather than just a single opinion.

 When do you do a 360 review?